GoetzParsiegla/FEATURE-plugin/README.md

 D'ont forget to change the subsystem from wsl to wsl2 : >wsl --set-default-version 2

 If you use an open source version of PyMol from Christophe Gohlkes site, you have to installe Python (3.8 and 3.9 will work fine) and PySide2 (https://pypi.org/project/PySide2/) under Windows according to your Python version.
 I installed the shiboken2-5.12.2 and PySide2-5.12.2 .whl files for my Python version manually with pip.

-You also need to install 'R' for windows that you find at :
+You also need to install 'R' for windows that you find at : https://cran.r-project.org/bin/windows/base/R-4.1.3-win.exe and (the old version of) dssp for windows : https://swift.cmbi.umcn.nl/gv/dssp/HTML/DSSPCMBI.EXE